tcassar/settle/write_up/Design.md

 Above is a class diagram for the `crypto` module.

-The primary objective of this module is to handle all of the security needed by the application.
+The primary objective of this module is to handle all the security needed by the application.
 This mainly involves a consistent way to ensure the validity of transactions, as well as their origin.
 It also will take care of hashing the passwords of users and groups so that they are not stored in plaintext.
 This is a more minor role, however.

 The `RSAPublicKey` and `RSAPrivateKey` objects are lightweight.
 Their only field is a dictionary, which stores parts of the key, and an identifier.
 Since an RSA key needs three components to work (when implemented, as it is here, with modular exponentiation encryption/decryption), each component is stored separately in this dictionary.
 The `__getattr__` method will be overwritten from the `object` parent class so that it is possible to access parts of the key as one would access an attribute (i.e. for the modulus `RSAPublicKey.n`)